apache/druid/docs/ingestion/kafka-ingestion.md

 - Only string-typed dimensions are currently supported.
 - Use only low-to-medium cardinality dimensions (for example, `tenant_id`, `region`, `environment`).
 High-cardinality dimensions bloat segment metadata with no pruning benefit.
 - Set `maxValuesPerDimension` as a safety cap if a tracked dimension may unexpectedly grow high-cardinality.
 When a segment's observed distinct values for a dimension exceed the cap, that dimension is omitted from the segment's stamped filter map: pruning is disabled for that dimension on that segment, but other tracked dimensions continue to prune as normal.
-Default is unset (uncapped).
+Default is unlimited (uncapped).
 - Most effective when Kafka partitions are keyed by the tracked dimension (for example, using tenant ID as the message key).
 Each task naturally sees a subset of values, and segments get tight filter annotations.
 - Also works with multiple supervisors reading from separate topics into one datasource.
 - Use a range or hashed compaction `partitionsSpec`, not the dynamic strategy: dynamic compaction does not partition by dimension, so it cannot preserve pruning after compaction.